Joseph Fouché: Hundred Days and Bourbon restoration

 In 1814, Fouché had joined the invading allies and conspired against Napoleon.
 However, he joined Napoléon again during his return and was police minister during the latter's short-lived reign, the Hundred Days.
 After Napoléon's ultimate defeat in the Battle of Waterloo, Fouché again started plotting against Napoleon and joined the opposition of the parliament.
 He headed the provisional government and tried to negotiate with the allies.
 He probably also aimed at establishing a republic with himself as head of state, with the help of some Republican freemasons.
 These plans were never realised, and the Bourbons regained power in July 1815.
 And again, Fouché's services were necessary: as Talleyrand, another notorious intrigant, became the prime minister of the Kingdom of France, Fouché was named his minister of police: so he was a minister of King Louis XVIII, the brother of Louis XVI.

 Ironically, Fouché had voted for the death sentence after the trial of Louis XVI.
 Thus, he belonged to the regicides, and ultra-royalists both within the cabinet and without could hardly tolerate him as a member of the government.
 Fouché, once a revolutionary using extreme terror against the Bourbon supporters, now initiated a campaign of White Terror against real and imagined enemies of the Royalist restoration (officially directed against those who had plotted and supported Napoléon's return to power).
 Even Prime Minister Talleyrand disapproved of such practices, including the execution of Michel Ney and compiling proscription lists of other military men and former republican politicians.
 Famous, or rather infamous, is the conversation between Fouché and Lazare Carnot, who had been interior minister during the Hundred Days:

 Carnot: "Where should I go then, traitor?"

 Fouché: "Go where you want, imbecile!"

 Fouché was soon relegated to the post of French ambassador in Saxony; Talleyrand himself lost his portfolio soon after, having been Prime Minister from 9 July to 26 September 1815.
-In 1816, the royalist authorities found Fouché's further services useless, and he was proscribed.
-He died in exile in Trieste in 1820.
+In 1816, the royalist authorities found Fouché's further services useless, and he was proscribed as a regicide.
+Fouché settled first in Prague, then in Linz, and finally in Trieste; his considerable wealth allowed him to live comfortably, and he spent his time writing his memoirs and seeing to the upbringing and education of his children.
+He died in 1820 and is now buried in Ferrières-en-Brie.